race-against-ai/control_panel_selfdrivingcar/README.md

 2. Adjust the sliders for curvespeed and straightlinespeed.
 3. Enable the motor button.

-**Important:** Do not close the control panel before turning off the start button!
+**!!Important:!!** Do not close the control panel before turning off the start button!